 I first heard Madonna on a radio station from Clarksville Tennessee, and was immediately intrigued.
 I could tell she wasn’t common to the rock and roll that I grew up with, and still listened to almost exclusively at that time, but that is what I was looking for – or should I say, listening for – at the time.

-The different musical tastes that many of my friends in the Army had were making me want to branch out and experience new styles that I HA previously ignorr d.
-Reggae, country, jazz, pop, funk, electronic, and even disco (but that was pushing it for me) started to influence my musical tastes, and consqueently, my record collection.
+The different musical tastes that many of my friends in the Army had were making me want to branch out and experience new styles that I HA previously ignored.
+Reggae, country, jazz, pop, funk, electronic, and even disco (but that was pushing it for me) started to influence my musical tastes, and consequently, my record collection.
 I suddenly realized how much I had been limiting my musical palette, so I decided that every now and then, I would buy an album by an artist that was outside of my comfort zone.

 “Borderline” was the first song that I ever heard by Madonna.
 When I did, I somehow knew that she was not a one-hit-wonder.
-I could tell that she was someone who was going to to be a big star.
+I could tell that she was someone who was going to be a big star.
 I had no idea at the time, just how big.

 Madonna’s debut album became my record collection’s point of entrance into ’80s pop and dance music.
 In all honesty, I don’t think I could have picked a better entry point.
 Although the music on it was blatantly designed for the dance floors in the New York club scene (and consequently dance clubs across the U.S.) it offered up so much more than that of its peers.
 With only one album under her belt, Madonna had already changed the music industry forever.
 A trend she would continue with her future records.